malan88/reviews/README.md

 The file `journal.md` is just that, a cinematic journal.
 Each review is a new markdown file beginning with the date in `YYYYMMDD_<title>.md` format.
-I will use English titles with underscore spaces for the filenames and the original language’s titles for the title within the file.
+I will use English titles with underscore spaces for the filenames and the original language’s titles for the title within the file, as well as a translation (for reference, especially in cases where the original title is in Cyrillic or Japanese).
 The journal is a hodgepodge.